-With the Debug Objects plugin you can view and quickly identify which queries take the longest.
+With the Debug Objects plugin, you can view and quickly identify which queries take the longest.
 By removing the plugin that uses queries that they the longest to execute, you will improve your web page speed.
-If you can not remove the plugin, find an alternative that executes a query in shorter time.
-It is all about try and test tills you find the optimal plugin.
+If you can not remove the plugin, find an alternative that executes a query in a shorter time.
+It is all about tried and test tills you find the optimal plugin.

 What is a query?
 A query is a request to create, read, update, or delete (CRUD) data from the database.

 WordPress uses the Options table to store a lot of data from plugins, themes, and the WordPress core.
 The Options table has a column named option_value and it is set to LONGTEXT.
 In MySQL terms LONGTEXT can store up to 4GB of data in a single row, you should try to avoid storing that much data in one column.